 I used to read a lot more science fiction than I do these days.
 I keep nudging book recommendations aside, telling myself I’ll get back into space soon.
 Maybe.
 And then my book club chose Old Man’s War as our next read.
 I’d heard good things about it, and knew that John Scalzi was a heck of a writer, so I went along with the choice.

 Little did I know I’d be hooked from page one.
 Scalzi’s easygoing narrative style felt like I was just sitting around with a friend who was telling me about his life.
 And what a life!
 And as I read further, my definition of ‘life’ was challenged.
 How far could Scalzi take that concept, I wondered, and those are the words of someone who’s been well and truly hooked.

-If you love science fiction, this one’s a must-read.
-If you aren’t sure if you like it, this one’s a must read.
-If you love well-thought-out concepts, this one’s a must read.
-If you’ve ever been a human being, this one’s a must read.
+If you love science fiction, or if you aren’t sure you like it, or if you love well-thought-out concepts, or if you’ve ever been a human being, this one’s a must read.